angular/angular/aio/content/guide/ngmodule.md

 {@a declare-pipe}
-### Declare the contact component, directive and pipe
+### Declare the contact component, directive, and pipe

-The application fails to compile until we declare the contact component, directive and pipe.
+The application won't compile until you declare the contact component, directive, and pipe.
 Update the `declarations` in the  `AppModule` accordingly:

 {@example 'ngmodule/ts/src/app/app.module.1.ts' region='declarations'}